 Gal Oya National Park

-Gal Oya National Park is where to go in Sri Lanka to see elephants and a multitude of other animals in their natural environment and in the most responsible way.
+Gal Oya National Park is one of the places to visit in Sri Lanka to see elephants and a multitude of other animals in their natural environment and in the most responsible way.
 It can be visited on either a jeep or a boat safari.

-At around 45 minutes drive from the more famous Ella, Wellawaya is a fabulous destination to enjoy all the nicest things to do in Sri Lanka.
-Nature is fantastic here, with some gorgeous waterfalls (we visited Elle Wala); a hardly known Buddhist temple carved in the rock, called Buduruwagala; lots of wildlife, including flying squirrels and owls; and a lovely rural community.
+At around 45 minutes drive from the more famous Ella, Wellawaya is a truly wonderful place.
+You will find some gorgeous waterfalls (the best one is Elle Wala); a hardly known Buddhist temple carved in the rock, called Buduruwagala; lots of wildlife, including flying squirrels and owls; and a lovely rural community.

 Here’s a post about Sri Lanka off the beaten path.